stevenbenner/stevenbenner.com/src/content/posts/2012-02-29-setting-up-an-ubuntu-lamp-server-part-2-apache.md

 ### Web optimizations

 Now is the time to do some tuning for the client side of your web server.
-If you’ve ever used the YSlow or PageSpeed addons for Firefox (must have for web developers) you’ve probably seen them complaining about sites that don’t gzip, or that use ETags.
+If you’ve ever used the YSlow or PageSpeed add-ons for Firefox (must have for web developers) you’ve probably seen them complaining about sites that don’t gzip, or that use ETags.
 Well let’s make sure your sites are not guilty of those sins.

 These changes are made by adding these configuration values to the bottom of your config file (it can go anywhere in the file, I just prefer to keep these kinds of customizations all in one place)